UUID Generator for Random UUID v4 & GUIDs

 Assign local IDs to prototypes, demos, and client-side examples.

-No random identifier can be mathematically guaranteed unique, but UUID v4 has such a large random space that collisions are extremely unlikely for normal application use.
+No random identifier can be mathematically certain to be unique, but UUID v4 has such a large random space that collisions are extremely unlikely for normal application use.

 Can I use UUIDs as database primary keys?